JoshuaHenriques/data-structures-and-algorithms/algorithms.md

 #### Identifying Pattern
 * If you’re asked to traverse a tree in a level-by-level fashion (or level order traversal)

+## Depth First Search
+* Can be used on Trees and Graphs
+* This pattern allows you to traverse a tree or graph using depth as the main factor.

 ### Tree DFS
 * You can use recursion (or a stack for the iterative approach) to keep track of all the previous (parent) nodes while traversing.
 * The Tree DFS pattern works by starting at the root of the tree, if the node is not a leaf you need to do three things: